 The Mears Art contest is unique to Wisconsin.
 The goal of the contest is to promote the visual arts within the local community and to offer encouragement to the creative talents of developing artists and students.
 The student’ artwork will be displayed at the Boscobel Public Library March 22nd thru April 12th.

 Helen Farnsworth Mears was born in Oshkosh on December 21st, 1872.
 Helen’s first achievement came t the age of 20.
 Her clay image of a woman and winged eagle entitled “Genius of Wisconsin” was commissioned for the World’s Columbian Exposition of 1893.
 She traveled to Chicago to chisel the design into a nine-foot piece of marble; the sculpture now stands in the Wisconsin state capital where it can be viewed.
 Mears continues to be regarded as Wisconsin’s premier sculptor.

 Members of the GFWC Boscobel Woman’s Club would like to extend their appreciation and sincere thanks to area teachers and their students who are participating in the contest and sharing their talents.
 Every student's entry is unique and creative in its own way and a diverse variety of work, materials, and themes are anticipated.
-GFWC Officers and Arts Committee members would like to encourage everyone to visit the library and the art exhibit during the month of March and show your support for the artistic talents of our local youth.
+GFWC Officers and Arts Committee members would like to encourage everyone to visit the exhibit during March and April and show your support for local youth.
 For additional information, please stop by or call the library at 608-375-5723.